-It will be our last excursion, our last momentum fueled by convenience and lust.
+It’s our last excursion, our last momentum, a flight fueled by convenience, lust.

-Whatever we made of it: work fling?
+I look over at Laureen.
+Damn.
+Whatever made me do it… a work fling?
 Friends turned intimate?
 An affair?
-Our age gap is seventeen years!
+Our age gap is seventeen years.
+Yes, I know—quite alarming.
+Why would I do that?
 Laureen is twenty-six.
-And with Laureen, I hear a hesitation in her voice when we board the plane, a certain stutter that we were finished.
+I hear some hesitation in her voice when we board the plane, a certain stutter that we were, uh—finished.

 “Of all places, Hawaii,” she says.
 “Sucks to be us, huh?”